jondbaker/django-critique/README.rst

 * Python 2.6 or 2.7
 * Django 1.5+

+The application works as expected with Django 1.4.x, but because of the updated url tag in Django 1.5.0+, the two instances of {% url 'critique_create' %} in critique/templates/critique/_form.html and critique/templates/critique/_js.html need to have the single quotes removed.

 Configuration
 =============
 Critique has a handful of settings that can be set in ``settings.py``::